Two positions available: an exciting opportunity to join the team behind a pioneering negative emissions technology.

 - MSc/MS degree for PhD position, PhD degree for Post-docs in a relevant area of engineering

 - The PhD and first Post-doc require specific experience in chemical/process engineering, preferably of DAC and/or CCUS applications

 - The second Post-doc should have experience in an aspect of wind energy/energy systems/wind-based vessel propulsion, with experience in multidisciplinary/multi-fidelity optimization techniques

 - Familiarity with and enthusiasm for low/negative-carbon energy systems analysis

 - Knowledge of Python and LaTex tools for model development and figure generation

 - Strong writing, conversational and presentation abilities in English

 - Ability to work effectively in a diverse team

-Ideally starting January 2021, but applications accepted on a rolling basis.
+Ideally starting ASAP; applications accepted on a rolling basis.